 This is a 30 month project which started in July 2015.

+July 2016.
 In their first year, the team has collected clinical data and throat swab samples from a large group of healthy babies, and from a second group of infants who had participated in the Bexsero (Men B vaccine) clinical trial.
 They have extracted the bacterial DNA from these samples.
-Over the next year the team aims to begin analysing the bacteria in these samples in detail.

 Help support this research